does sweat make your hair grow

 Choose the Right Products

 Not all shampoos are the same—especially when it comes to managing a sweaty scalp.
 To ensure the best care, pick a shampoo and conditioner duo tailored to your hair type.
 For those struggling with excess sweat, look for products with cooling ingredients like tea tree oil, peppermint, or aloe vera, which soothe the scalp and help balance oil levels.
 These ingredients not only keep the scalp fresh but also support a healthy environment for hair follicles.
-Also, don’t choose a shampoo that contains harsh ingredients like parabens, sulfates, formaldehyde, etc.
+Also, don’t choose a shampoo that contains harsh ingredients like sulfates, formaldehyde, parabens that can damage your hair etc.

 Opt. for lightweight, moisturizing products, especially if you deal with sweat for hair health.
 Heavier creams and oils may just add to the problem by clogging your pores, making your scalp work double-time to keep things in balance.